Code-Institute-Submissions/overlay-test/README.md

 ###### Footer

 The Footer is split into three sections, an opening hours, copyright and contact.
-Although this is a testing website rather than a buisness users may want to get in contact with the website developers to let them know of any bugs or to ask questions about visual stress.
+Although this is a testing website rather than a business users may want to get in contact with the website developers to let them know of any bugs or to ask questions about visual stress.

 ##### Meta data

 I have added keywords, author and description to the meta data to make the website easier to find.
 This increases traffic to the website.
-I have also given each page a different name so the user knows which tab they are on.
+I have also given each page a different name, so the user knows which tab they are on.

 ##### Redirect